 Contact the Education Law Center in Philadelphia & Harrisburg.Generally, you request an IEP.
 If the assessment you refer to was the IEP, your IEP should tell you about your appeal rights.
 In the meantime, there are programs such as the Center For Talented Youth that have advice in general.

 Generally, schools define "absence" as including not being physically present AND being late after a certain number of days.
 All schools are different, but many schools will use consistent tardies as being absent.
-If your child is consistently tardy (even by a few minutes), then, yes, the school...Read more »
+If your child is consistently tardy (even by a few minutes), then, yes,...Read more »

 It depends.
 In theory, he should be enrolled in the school where you, as parent/guardian lives.
 Since your living situation is temporary, however, he could probably remain in the school district he's in.
-There are many circumstances that could affect the decision as to whether you're a resident...Read more »
+There are many circumstances that could affect the decision as to whether you're a...Read more »

 It depends on the context in which the information is given.
 If the teacher is telling students this as a suggestion or an option of something they can do, it more than likely would not violate any laws.
 If the teacher is requiring or mandating students to pray, then the teacher would probably in...Read more »

 I have a 2 year old daughter that lives with me and even though she's not old enough for school yet her father keeps saying she won't be going to the school closest to me.
 There is no custody arrangement her father just gets her when he wants to.
-So I want to know if he has a say in what school my...
+So I want to know if he has a say in what...
 Read more »

 Unless one parent has been awarded sole legal custody, both parents share legal custody of their children.
 Legal custody is the right to make important decisions that impact children regarding education, religion, and medical care.
 Thus you both have say in where your daughter attends...Read more »